o11a-audits/o11a-backend/README.md

 Specification properties are intrinsic to the project documentation, and these properties converge with the project implementation's specification properties.

-### Checking Specification Convergences

 Specification convergences are based on project-specific design and cannot be checked by an algorithm.
 Instead, they must be manually verified to uphold within the unique project environment.
-When checking specification convergences, the requirements of the definition are checked against the purpose of its parts.
-This allows specification convergences to be summarized into a purpose statement, which can then be used in the next convergence check.

 ### Function Call Convergences